gsf/whiskers.js/README.md

 ----------

 The limits of Whiskers templates (no filters or complex tags) encourage a careful and thorough preparation of the context.
-The retrieval, manipulation, and conversion of data for display is therefore kept separate from the presentation.
+The retrieval and formatting of data for display is therefore kept separate from the presentation.

 Whiskers is influenced by these fine projects: